Directorate of Ukraine: Change of powers 1919-1920

 In 1920, the Polish Army reorganized with the help from the two new Ukrainian divisions to prepare an offensive against the Denikin's forces.
 A UNR-Polish Treaty in April 1920 provided for combined operations between the two armies under overall Polish command while recognizing the Polish sovereignty over the territory of the former West Ukrainian People's Republic with the border passing along the Zbruch river.
 In the Soviet-Polish war of 1920, the Poles and Ukrainians advanced side by side, and the UNR was set up again when they re-took Kyiv.
 But less than a month later, the Soviet's summer counter-offensive left the Poles and Ukrainians retreating, an armistice was signed in late 1920.
 With this great disappointment, the UNR forces launched an attack on their own against the Reds from Polish territory, however that was quickly beaten.
 They were forced back into Galicia.
-In 1920 Poland concluded a border dispute by the Treaty of Riga with the Soviet Union, thus, canceling the Treaty of Warsaw (1920).
+In 1921 Poland concluded the border dispute by the Treaty of Riga with the Soviet Union, thus, canceling the Treaty of Warsaw.
 The Treaty of Riga divided Western Ukraine among Poland, Czechoslovakia and Hungary and gave the Soviet Union control over the rest of (current) Ukraine (which became the Ukrainian SSR).

 Normative Acts

-At the first stage, the Directorate recovered all of the rights of peasants and workers that were established by the laws passed by the Central Rada: Until the complete solution of the Land Reform, the Directory of the Ukrainian People's Republic declares that all small peasant's holdings and all worker's holdings to be left for use of their previous owners, while the rest of lands to be transferred to the peasant with little or no land holdings with the priorities to those who joined the Republican forces against the struggle with the former Hetman.
-The Supreme subordination over the land is carried by the Directory of the Ukrainian People's Republic.
-This statement concerns also the monastery, church, and government land holdings.
-For introduction of the Reform there was organized the People's Land Committee...
+At the first stage, the Directorate recovered all of the rights of peasants and workers that were established by the laws passed by the Central Rada:

 The Directorate canceled all the codes of the former Hetmanate government concerning workers policies.
 The eight-hour working day was reestablished as well as the practice of cooperative agreements, the rights on coalition and activist strikes, and various other normative acts.